svinniks/pl-json-store/README.md

 END;
 ```

-the the following call will return the same list of parse events:
+the the following call will return identical list of parse events:

 ```sql
 SELECT *